bjonesy/salesloft-ui-exercise/README.md

 ### Increase Text

-Increase the test of the emails.
+Toggle the text size of the emails.

 ### Expand View

-Expand the default view of the emails to display the full message.
+Toggle the default view of the emails to display the full message.

 ### Simple View

-Display a minimal view of the email list.
+Toggle a minimal view of the email list.

 ## Toolbar Email Functions